 The best place to start is with a Discovery Flight.
 A discovery flight is a chance for you to experience what it's like to fly an airplane and make sure it's something you'll want to continue doing (you will).
 You'll fly with an experienced FAA certificated flight instructor in a safe, well-maintained, modern aircraft.
 The flight time counts toward your required training, too!

 We'll pair you with a Flight Instructor, and the two of you will coordinate what schedule works best.
 This includes how often you want to do lessons, and what times and days work best for you.

-The syllabus is a schedule of lessons that act as a guide for your flight training.
+A syllabus is a schedule of lessons that act as a guide for your flight training.
 It explains what skills or maneuvers you will practice during each flight, so you'll know ahead of time what to expect.
-It also helps you track your progress toward completing your training.
-Your instructor can use their discretion to change the order of lessons on occasion if it helps advance your training.
-They'll let you know ahead of time if a lesson is being switched.
+Use of a syllabus is optional, but is highly recommended as it helps you track your progress toward completing your training and make it easier for you to study the material own your own prior to your next lesson.

 Depending on what skills and maneuvers you are practicing that day, most flights are about 90 minutes.
 You'll also spend about 30 minutes with your instructor during Pre- and Post-Flight Ground Training.
 The total lesson is usually 2 hours.

 You'll hear these terms a lot.
 A Dual flight means your instructor is onboard with you, teaching and helping you maintain safety of flight.
 Solo flight means you are by yourself in the airplane.
 The instructor will brief you on what skills and maneuvers you should practice.
 After the flight your instructor will debrief you, giving you another opportunity to learn from your practice.